sapegin/washingcode-book/manuscript/Linters.md

 -->

 In my projects, this pattern isn’t common enough to allow an exception, and I can write an expanded comparison using `===` when I need it.

-Personally, I avoid `null` in my code whenever possible and use `undefined` but there are some legacy or obscure APIs that still use it.

 Shockingly, this rule isn’t included in the recommended ESLint config.